 Sedona is one of the most popular places to elope in Arizona because of its jaw dropping red rock formations.
 It is also relative close proximity to Phoenix (1-2 hours) with 360 red rock views, reasonable access to vendors, a ton of breathtaking ceremony locations, plenty of lodging, and mild weather most of the year.
 All of this makes Sedona an easy choice for many eloping couples.
 Popular ceremony locations include Cathedral Rock, Bell Rock, Merry Go Round and Red Rock Crossing.

-- Permits: May be required depending on your chosen location and number of guests, but reaching the land managers is usually an easy process.
+• Permits: Sedona may require a permit depending on your chosen location, number of guests, and setup requests.
+Reaching the land managers is usually an easy process.

 Sedona is my elopement hub.
 As a Sedona Elopement Photographer, I’ve put together a complete Step by Step Guide to Planning Your Elopement in Sedona to help you with everything from finding the best location, things to do during your day, my favorite vendors, and so much more!
-If you prefer a small venue for your wedding, check out the Sedona Venue Guide to see which locations offer elopement and micro wedding options!
+Check out the Sedona Venue Guide if you prefer a small venue for your wedding.

 For more information on Eloping in Sedona: